 The power found in destroying comes when it’s focused on burning away what isn’t working in our own lives – habits, mindsets, lack of clarity.
 From this new space we have created in our minds and life we can breath new life.

 The phoenix obtains new life by arising from the ashes of its former self.
-Life after all is about progress not perfection and we will redefine ourselves many times throughout our lives.
+Life after all is about progress and we will redefine ourselves many times throughout our lives.

 Despite what’s happening around us as society seems to limp along, we can create our own world.
 The world we build can be built on the foundation of traditions, rituals, real meaningful relationships -innangraths with a focus on brotherhood and sisterhood.

 Through this we find Frith – peace of mind, purpose, interdependence, shared struggle and order within our kindreds.